 Following its defeat in WWII, Italy has never quite cut the political mustard.
 The internecine, mostly bloodless, revolution waged domestically by communists and sympathizers to cow all unaligned into submission under pain of being branded, and ostracized politically (and economically) as, fascists, has finally had its epilogue in the recent political elections of March 4, 2018, which – unless something is urgently done – may go down in the annals of history as a self-inflicted modern-day “Fornovo”.
 Why?

-Well, because this latest electoral fiasco was purposely engineered by Italy’s cold war leadership to bring about a hung parliament that would be unable to express a government but that was supposed to work in favor of the old consolidated party machineries in a return to the parliamentarianism of the First Republic.
-Instead what Italians got was more than two months of “dialogo” between two relatively new parties, both branded as “populists” by all, including Berlusconi’s Forza Italia Party, officially allied with Salvini’s League.
+Well, because this latest electoral fiasco was purposely engineered by Italy’s cold war leadership to bring about a hung parliament that would be unable to express a government but that was supposed to work in favor of the old consolidated party machinery in a return to the parliamentarianism of the First Republic.
+Instead what Italians got was more than two months of “dialogue” between two relatively new parties, both branded as “populists” by all, including Berlusconi’s Forza Italia Party, officially allied with Salvini’s League.
 Sorry for the long sentence but nothing in Italy is short and sweet.
-Everything is complicated by a fragmented leadership unwilling to risk loosing votes by taking an open and clear stance on any of the major issues confronting Italian society today: from what to do about the increasing flux of migrants continuing to wash ashore on Italy’s long coastline, to taxation, the budget and national debt.
+Everything is complicated by a fragmented leadership unwilling to risk losing votes by taking an open and clear stance on any of the major issues confronting Italian society today: from what to do about the increasing flux of migrants continuing to wash ashore on Italy’s long coastline, to taxation, the budget and national debt.